vmware-tanzu/velero/site/content/docs/main/contributions/minio.md

 If you're using Minio with HTTPS, you may see unintelligible text in the output of `velero describe`, or `velero logs` commands.

-In order to fix this, you can add a public URL to the `BackupStorageLocation`.
+To fix this, you can add a public URL to the `BackupStorageLocation`.

 In a terminal, run the following: